Generic Name: estradiol and levonorgestrel (transdermal) (ess tra DY ol and LEE vo nor JESS trell)

 vaginal itching or discharge, breakthrough bleeding.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Climara Pro?

-More Climara Pro resources
+More about Climara Pro (estradiol / levonorgestrel)

 Where can I get more information?

 - Your pharmacist has additional information about Climara Pro written for health professionals that you may read.